The Touch-Stone: Reception

 Early responses were mixed.
-The essayist Nathan Drake dismissed the work as “a production altogether worthless, and written in a style of extreme vulgarity.”
+The essayist Nathan Drake dismissed the work as "a production altogether worthless, and written in a style of extreme vulgarity".
 In the twentieth century, scholars reversed that verdict.
-Friedrich Brie (1927) called it a “wide-ranging and knowledgeable” survey of London’s entertainments, while Charles Harold Gray (1931) praised its contribution to early theatrical criticism.
-Dane Farnsworth Smith (1936) emphasized its lively account of amusements, and W. L. MacDonald (1951) described it as “one of the best guides to the diversions which engaged the leisure time of the more select citizens of London.”
-Later commentators stressed its documentary value: musicologist Irving Lowens (1959) highlighted the opening chapter as a vivid portrait of London’s post-Beggar’s Opera opera scene, and John B. Shipley (1968) noted its “sound knowledge of and insight into the various forms of public entertainment in the London of the mid-1720s.”
+Friedrich Brie (1927) called it a "wide-ranging and knowledgeable" survey of London's entertainments, while Charles Harold Gray (1931) praised its contribution to early theatrical criticism.
+Dane Farnsworth Smith (1936) emphasized its lively account of amusements, and W. L. MacDonald (1951) described it as "one of the best guides to the diversions which engaged the leisure time of the more select citizens of London".
+Later commentators stressed its documentary value: musicologist Irving Lowens (1959) highlighted the opening chapter as a vivid portrait of London's post-The Beggar's Opera opera scene, and John B. Shipley (1968) noted its "sound knowledge of and insight into the various forms of public entertainment in the London of the mid-1720s".

 Influence

-The Touch-Stone made itself felt on London’s stages almost at once, most clearly in the early farces of the twenty-three-year-old Henry Fielding.
-The pamphlet’s list of “home-bred Subjects”—“Dick Whittington, Robin Hood, the Dragon of Wantley, Tom Thumb”—was echoed in Fielding’s work, and the prologue to The Temple Beau (January 1730) repeats its complaint that “true” comedy was being elbowed aside by farce and opera.
-Critics have traced closer borrowings in Fielding’s smash-hit burlesque Tom Thumb the Great (1730): the nursery-rhyme hero, the mockery of heroic tragedy, and the satire of pedantic critics such as Bentley and Theobald parallel themes first sketched in The Touch-Stone.
-Later scholarship has mapped the pamphlet’s stock of giants, dragons and the “accident of the pudding” into Fielding’s expanded burlesque The Tragedy of Tragedies (1731).
+The Touch-Stone made itself felt on London's stages almost at once, most clearly in the early farces of the twenty-three-year-old Henry Fielding.
+The pamphlet's list of "home-bred Subjects"—"Dick Whittington, Robin Hood, the Dragon of Wantley, Tom Thumb"—was echoed in Fielding's work, and the prologue to The Temple Beau (January 1730) repeats its complaint that "true" comedy was being elbowed aside by farce and opera.
+Critics have traced closer borrowings in Fielding's smash-hit burlesque Tom Thumb the Great (1730): the nursery-rhyme hero, the mockery of heroic tragedy, and the satire of pedantic critics such as Bentley and Theobald parallel themes first sketched in The Touch-Stone.
+Later scholarship has mapped the pamphlet's stock of giants, dragons and the "accident of the pudding" into Fielding's expanded burlesque The Tragedy of Tragedies (1731).
 The essay had even mock-recommended Tom Thumb as an opera subject—an in-joke Fielding inverted by turning the nursery tale into a comic tragedy.